rareagent@work:~$

 Compliance posture for regulated industries:

 SOC 2 Type II: Access controls (CC6.1), logical and physical access restrictions (CC6.2, CC6.3), change management (CC8.1), risk assessment (CC3.1, CC3.2), and monitoring (CC7.1, CC7.2).
-NemoClaw provides the control architecture; SOC 2 certification requires an independent audit.
+A NemoClaw-based architecture may support these controls as it matures; SOC 2 certification requires implementation evidence and an independent audit.

 HIPAA: Private inference routing ensures that PHI processed by the agent runtime does not transit a shared public API surface.
 The external audit logging supports controls under 45 CFR § 164.312(b).
 A Business Associate Agreement with your cloud provider is still required separately.